Register/Review with Short Breaks

 How we define a disability

-The Equality Act 2010 defines disabled as someone who has a physical or mental impairment that has a 'substantial' and 'long-term' negative effect on their ability to do normal daily activities.
+The Equality Act 2010 defines disabled as someone who has a physical disability or SEN impairment that has a 'substantial' and 'long-term' negative effect on their ability to do normal daily activities.

 This would include: